Shahabks/my-voice-analysis/README.md

+# myspsolution has been revised please upload the new version on the master branch, my-voice-analysis setup.py and __ini__.py have been revised too. my-voice-analysis PYPI also has been upgraded.
+March 2019

 ## *myprosody package includes all my-voice-analysis' functions plus new functions which you might consider to use instead.
 The latest myproody update is available here, in Github as well as PYPI, the python library.*

 # my-voice-analysis